lapraskwan/Video-Depth-Estimation/README.md

 3. monodataset.py line 198.
 Always False???
 What is the code for?

 4. Scale 2 in line 363 of trainer.py because the resolution is quartered for matching (warping).

-### Questions

-1. NYUv2 images are unaligned???
-According to: https://arxiv.org/pdf/2007.07696.pdf

-2. What is the train test split???
-There are so many different versions...

-3. Can't compare with other papers because most of them uses the official test split, which is not a video sequence.
-Split the raw dataset myself, train with sequences from several scenes and evaluate with sequences from other scenes?
-Compare in ablation study only?
-Can still compare with benchmarks, just cannot utilize the cost volume in the model.

 ## References